archan937/besh/README.md

 ## Features

-As you might have guessed Besh only transpiles a small fraction of what the beautiful Elixir language and its library provides.
+As you might have guessed Besh only transpiles a small fraction of what the beautiful Elixir language and its standard library provides.

 Currently Besh supports the following concepts: